CarolCupas/carolcupaswebsite/_drafts/jugar-para-ganar.md

 ¿Who doesn't like to have one's own way?

 I do not consider me like someone 100% competitive because I want to enjoy what I do rather than winning at all costs.
-In my childhood, the board games were fashionable and had not so technology as today.
+In my childhood, the board games were fashionable and there wasn't so technology as today.
 I still like the classic games but now I downloaded some apps on my smartphone.

+I don't consider myself 100% competitive because I want to enjoy what I do instead of winning at all costs.
+In my childhood, board games were all the rage and didn't have as much technology as today.
+I still like classic games, but now I download some apps on my smartphone.

 Recently, I played with my sister and it's fun when I was winning but sometimes I let her win loll... (it isn't true).
 The trust is that I don't like losing but I've learned that I don't have the correct pieces that sum many points but despite that, I don't make it easy for her.